myDevicesIoT/cayenne-docs/docs/LORA.md

 *   [Semtech LoRa Motes US](#supported-hardware-lora-devices-semtech-lora-motes-usa)

-##Senet Network
+## Senet Network

-**About Senet** <br/>
+**About Senet**

 Senet, a contributing member of the LoRa® Alliance, is the first and only public provider in North America of low-power wide-area networks (LPWANs) with its class-leading LoRa® modulation for IoT and M2M applications.

-**Need an account?** <br/>
+**Using Senet with Cayenne**

-In order to register devices or add your device into Cayenne, you will need a Senet account.
-You may refer to [Create a Senet account](#lora-senet-network-create-account) for more information.
+Cayenne makes it easy to use your LoRa device and the Senet network.
+You will need to:

-**Adding Senet network devices to Cayenne** <br/>
+1. Create / Log into your account on the Senet portal
-Cayenne currently supports the following registration / activation modes for devices that use the Senet network:
+2. Register your device on the Senet portal

-* [Already Registered](#lora-senet-network-add-device-to-cayenne-already-registered) – devices [manually registered](#lora-senet-network-manual-register-device) via the Senet portal.
+3. Setup traffic forwarding to Cayenne

-**Supported devices**
+4. Add your device to your Cayenne dashboard

-Need to know what devices are currently supported?
-Check out the Senet [Supported devices](#lora-senet-network-supported-devices) section.
+We will walk you through these steps in the following sections.

-###Create account
+### Create account
 To create your Senet account, visit the <a href="https://portal.senetco.com/" target="_blank">Senet Portal</a>.
 Follow the **Register as a new user** process located there to get started.

 <p style="text-align:center"><br/><img src="http://www.cayenne-mydevices.com/CayenneStaging/wp-content/uploads/Senet-portal-register-account.png" width="600" height="363" alt="Senet"><br/><br/></p>

-###Manual register device
+### Manual register device

-Before you can use your LoRa device on the Senet network, it must be manually registered on the network using the Senet portal.
+Before you can use your LoRa device on the Senet network, it must be registered on the network using the Senet portal.
 The following information will help guide you through this process.
-Once your device has been registered with Senet, it can be [added to Cayenne](#lora-senet-network-add-device-to-cayenne).

 **1\.
 Log into the Senet portal** <br/>
 Start by going to the <a href="https://portal.senetco.com/" target="_blank">Senet portal</a> and logging into your account.